-Second Violation 45 minute after school detention

-Third Violation Student sent to the office (office notified via intercom); parent contacted;

-assigned two 45-minute detentions.
+First ViolationVerbal WarningSecond Violation45 minute after school detentionThird ViolationStudent sent to the office (office notified via intercom); parent contacted; assigned two 45-minute detentions.

-A no show to a 45-minute detention will result in an automatic in school suspension the following day until 4:00pm.
-SEVERE CLAUSE: If a student violates a rule under the Code of Conduct the student can be subject to immediate in school suspension, out of school suspension or expulsion.
+A no show to a 45-minute detention will result in an automatic office referral the following day until 4:00pm.
+No show for the office referral will be an automatic in school suspension.
+SEVERERE CLAUSE: If a student violates a rule under the Code of Conduct the student can be subject to immediate in school suspension, out of school suspension or expulsion.
 Any school suspension or suspension that exceeds 1 full day will result in a two-calendar week extra-curricular activity suspension from all privileges or participation in extra-curricular activities for two calendar weeks, beginning on the date from which the violation has been substantiated, or the duration of any suspension or expulsion under the Code of Conduct whichever is longer.
 The student must continue to attend and participate in all practices during the suspension.

 Once a detention period has been assigned, there will be no excuses except in cases of emergency.
 Only the Principal may excuse a student from a detention period.
 Any staff person or administrator may assign detentions.
+School officials do not need probable cause or a warrant to search students and their possessions.
+School officials are allowed to search students and their possessions based upon reasonable suspicion.